AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 });
 ```

-The second column is adjusted in a similar way:
+The text of the second column includes the content of a custom data field:

 ```
 // set the text of the second data grid column